sillycowvalley/Hopper/README.md

 Current state of Hopper on MCUs (via the Arduino IDE) is:
 - tested on dozens of RP2040/RP2350 devices
 - full support for the Hopper `Debug` and `HopperMon` via serial interface
-- seperate configurable 64K code and 64K data segments (unlike 6502 which only has a monolithic 64K segment for code, data and stacks)
+- separate configurable 64K code and 64K data segments (unlike 6502 which only has a monolithic 64K segment for code, data and stacks)
 - GPIO API including digital, PWM, analog and pin interrupts
-- LittleFS for Hopper file system (to store your current program too built-in FLASH)
+- LittleFS for Hopper file system (to store your current program to built-in FLASH)
 - SD support via FAT file system mounted into the Hopper file system under `/SD/`
 - I2C
 - SPI